 Tobacco exposure is the single most important coronary artery risk factor for women and men.1,6,7 In epidemiologic studies, greater tobacco exposure in amount and duration is related to higher CAD events in a dose-related fashion.6-8 Median smoking prevalence in 2007 was 21.3% for men and 18.4% for women.9 Among women, more Native American women smoke (26.8%) than white (20%) or black women (17.3%), with lower rates among Hispanic (11.1%) and Asian women (6.1%).10 Cigarette smoking has been associated with an earlier age of first myocardial infarction (MI) (see also Chap.
 51) and menopause.6 Because middle-aged women experience less symptomatic CAD than middle-aged men, the increased risk of MI and sudden death related to tobacco use is greater for women than men.

-Over the past several decades, American women's personal use of ...
+Over the past several decades, American women's personal use of cigarettes has ...